The Slavija Convoy & Besieged Dubrovnik

 The vessels were stopped and threatened with sinking by JNA armed patrol boats but achieved their mission nevertheless.

 This was a provocative and dangerous escapade that nearly ended in catastrophe.
 Evening Standard reporter Christopher Long was on board.

 See end of page for reports to the London Evening Standard

-The extraordinary convoy which left Rijeka for Dubrovnik last Tuesday contained everything I most love about the Croatian people and many of the things which most make me despair for Croatia's future.
+he extraordinary convoy which left Rijeka for Dubrovnik last Tuesday contained everything I most love about the Croatian people and many of the things which make me most despair for their future.